The bathroom is one of the highest-traffic areas in your home.

 Prepping Your Bathroom

 When painting your bathroom, you truly need to do things correctly right from the start.
-Although it may just seem like you’re painting just another room, there are many elements to your bathroom that you don’t necessarily have to consider when painting a bedroom or living room.
+Although it may just seem like you`re painting just another room, there are many elements to your bathroom that you don`t necessarily have to consider when painting a bedroom or living room.

-One thing you truly need to consider when painting a bathroom is having proper ventilation.
+One thing you truly need to consider when painting a bathroom has proper ventilation.
 Making sure there is adequate ventilation is one of the most important steps to painting indoors in general.
 Why?
 Paint fumes, when inhaled, can pose a serious health risk making it more difficult to breathe.
 Inhaling these fumes can also make you extremely dizzy and even nauseous.

 Always open up windows in the bathroom and make sure there is a steady flow of fresh air cycling through the room.
 You can help rid your home of the fumes even further by utilizing a fan to push the fumes out of the window and out of your home.